Buying Guide : Princess/Ambassador

 1994cc: 1979-1982 Princess 2 2000L, 2000HL, 2000HLS

-The car was launched in the middle of a crisis for its maker, and as a result, plenty of mud was thrown at it by the press – despite a very strong set at attributes, such as roomy cabin, quiet cruising and superior ride quality.
+The car was launched in the middle of a crisis for its maker and, as a result, plenty of mud was thrown at it by the press – despite a very strong set of attributes, such as roomy cabin, quiet cruising and superior ride quality.
 The badge-engineered models were dropped, and the seven-car 18-22 line-up was replaced by a slimmer four-car ‘Princess’ range.

 What to look for

-Princesses do rust, but not as bad as you might think.
+Princesses do rust, but not as badly as you might think.
 Check mainly the lower part of the body especially the sills and rear inner wheelarch where the rear suspension arm bolts to the body.
 Make sure it hasn’t been bodged with filler.
 Check door bottoms and rear arch finishers.
-Ambassadors prone to rot on the roof above the rear quarter glass and on the A-pillar.
-Impossible to repair properly so avoid.
+Ambassadors are prone to rot on the roof above the rear quarter glass and on the A-pillar – that’s impossible to repair properly so avoid.
 Vinyl roof gets tatty, budget £300 for a new one to be fitted – though the correct vinyl can be difficult to source.
 Front wings rot at the corners below the bumper, new wings are the solution (£150 will buy a new one).

 On L and HL models, seat trim can fade and disintegrate; especially vulnerable are lighter colours, and later cars (1981 onwards) seem to suffer particularly.
-HLS trim toughest.
-Wet front carpets mean shrinking and perished windscreen rubbers and new ones are hard to source, so make sure it’s a good one.
+The HLS’s trim is the toughest.
+Wet front carpets mean shrinking and perished windscreen rubbers but new ones are hard to source, so make sure it’s a good one.

 Engines and gearbox:

-Of all the engines, the 2200 Sixes are the most fragile, so listen for bearing rumble.
-1800 B-Series and O-Series 1700 and 2000 engines are very sturdy, though O-Series engines need a new timing belt every 48,000 miles.
-It’s very easy to replace on these The four-speed manual gearbox is strong enough but first gear can be particularly awkward to engage – this is normal, though this can sometimes be caused by a worn clutch or slave cylinder.
+Of all the engines, the 2.2-litre Sixes are the most fragile, so listen for bearing rumble.
+1.8-litre B-Series and 1.7 and 2.0-litre O-Series engines are very sturdy, though O-Series engines need a new timing belt every 48,000 miles.
+It’s very easy to replace on these.
+The four-speed manual gearbox is strong enough but first gear can be particularly awkward to engage – this is normal, though this can sometimes be caused by a worn clutch or slave cylinder.

 Suspension and brakes: